| Joseph is dragged from his bed,

 They ran back and fetched the bucket

-of tar, when one exclaimed "God
+of tar, when one exclaimed with an oath "God

 dam it,let us tar up his mouth;" and they